 Have you delayed your annual mammogram?
 We understand that these are stressful and frightening times, and we’re here to reassure you that Fort Sanders Regional Medical Center is protecting you from illnesses like COVID-19 through enhanced cleaning procedures, isolating any suspected COVID-19 patients and more.
 (Read more about our visitation policy and other steps we are taking to keep our patients, employees and communities safe.)

 Getting a screening mammogram is extremely important for breast health.
 At Fort Sanders Regional Medical Center, we provide mammography services through the Thompson Comprehensive Breast Center, located in the Thompson Cancer Survival Center across from the hospital.

 A mammogram is an X-ray image of a patient’s breast used to find and diagnose breast disease.
 Mammograms look for breast cancers and for noncancerous or benign tumors and cysts, often before they can be felt.

-Fort Sanders Breast Center uses the latest in digital technology, including digital 3D mammography (tomosynthesis), which allows the radiologist to better detect smaller cancers, even among women with dense breast tissue.
+Thompson Comprehensive Breast Center uses the latest in digital technology, including digital 3D mammography (tomosynthesis), which allows the radiologist to better detect smaller cancers, even among women with dense breast tissue.